sandhawke/psdad/rwot8.md

 ```

 In this case, Bob can tell what she means -- like whether the
-temperature is in Celcius or Farenheit -- by using external prior
+temperature is in Celsius or Fahrenheit -- by using external prior
 agreements.
 Perhaps they were at a hackathon together while building
 this setup, or perhaps one or both of them is using software from a
 vendor which has an available specification for its data format, and